 Kahoot! is a freemium game-based learning platform used by millions of people around the world every day to discover, create, play and share learning games!
 With over 5 billion players since launch and over 250 million games played in the last 12 months, they are certainly a platform that has been recognised by educators and students globally.
 Kahoot games are best played in a group setting with a big, shared screen to display everyone’s performances!
 They also can be played on any device as long as you have a browser and decent internet connection, making them great for lecture settings!
 If you’re looking for feedback and participation from your audience, this is the platform for you.

 Nearpod is a presentation program that aids educators in their classes by making lessons interactive.
 Students are able to access a teacher’s presentation, interacting with the elements in the slides as the teacher progresses with a lesson.
 Teachers can also opt for the Student-Paced mode where students control the pace of the lessons.
 Sessions can be joined as long as you have a device with a working internet connection.
 If you wish to engage your students with dynamic media and videos, then we recommend this platform for you!

 Rolljak is our project!
 It is a student engagement tool, perfect for online or hybrid classes that allows students and teachers alike to learn, create and ideate.
 From open-ended questions to collaboration modes to drawing your own answers, you can choose however you want to engage your students and how you want them to collaborate.
-If you wish for your students to grow in collaborative skills and creative thinking, do take a look at our product.
-Our beta-test is starting real soon and we hope you can join us to give us some feedback too.
-Be the first to try Rolljak in your classroom!
+If you wish for your students to grow in collaborative skills and creative thinking, do try our product.
+Sign up now at app.rolljak.com and join our mission to increase classroom engagement by sparking students' creativity and fostering collaboration.

 Teaching is tough but with these platforms, it can be easier.
 Take a break while increasing the engagement of your lessons by trying any of these platforms out!